osmandapp/web/main/docs/user/troubleshooting/maps-data.md

 Yes.
 You need to choose Feet or Meters data before downloading Contour line data: [read here about it](../../user/plugins/contour-lines.md#choose-meters-or-feet).

-### Maps slowly loading on Android 11, 12 (SD-card)
+### Maps slowly loading on Android 11, 12 (SD card)

-[Android 11 and 12's new storage access rules](https://www.androidauthority.com/android-12-privacy-features-1225859/) may result in slow SD-card file (map) access performance and other visibility or access restrictions with SD-Card folders.
+[Android 11 and 12's new storage access rules](https://www.androidauthority.com/android-12-privacy-features-1225859/) may result in slow SD card file (map) access performance and other visibility or access restrictions with SD card folders.
 See also these details on the topic: [Reddit discussion](https://www.reddit.com/r/androiddev/comments/kpn68k/android_11_very_slow_file_access_performance/), [Github #1](https://github.com/osmandapp/OsmAnd/issues/10453), [Github #2](https://github.com/osmandapp/OsmAnd/issues/12046), [Github #3](https://github.com/osmandapp/OsmAnd/issues/13943).

 At this moment we can propose these solutions: